Nicole Bringolf, Forest Service Hydrologist

 |0

-This work, Nicole Bringolf, Forest Service Hydrologist, by Andrew Avitt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nicole Bringolf, Forest Service Hydrologist [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Deaf and Dedicated on the Fireline